JamieHenshaw/alx-low_level_programming/0x09-static_libraries/README.md

+0x09 Static Library

-ile libmy.a is a static library.
+File libmy.a is a static library

-File create_static_lib.sh is a script that creates a static library called liball.a from all the .c files that are in the current directory.
+file create_static_lib.sh is the script that creates a static library called a liball.a from all the .c files that are in the current directory

-File main.h is a header file containing all the prototypes of the functions stored in the libmy.a library.
+file main.h is a header file containing all the prototypes of the functions stored in the libmy.a library

-Directory Object_files contains all object files bundled inside libmy.a static library
+directory object_files contains all the files bundled inside libmy.a static library